Transitional In-Home Care During COVID-19

 Things to Consider Before Becoming a Permanent Caregiver for Your Elderly Parent

-While many have taken on the role of being a caregiver for their parents during COVID-19, there are a few considerations before continuing after the outbreak has settled.
-You need to remember that the way the world is currently operating is out of the ordinary.
-If you are working from home while caring for your parent, you may not be able to do so after rules are lifted.
-In the case that you have a full-time job to return to, it may be nearly impossible to continue care for your parents the way you are now.
+While many have taken on the role of caregiver for their parents during COVID-19, there are a few considerations before continuing after the outbreak has settled.
+It would be best if you remembered that how the world operates is out of the ordinary.
+If you work from home while caring for your parent, you may be unable to do so after the rules are lifted.
+If you have a full-time job to return to, it may be nearly impossible to continue caring for your parents the way you are now.
 This can be due to time restraints and necessary consistent dedication to care.

-If you do have that time, dedication, and patience, being a caregiver for your family member can be a rewarding experience.
-Many seniors feel more comfortable with close family members when it comes to their care.
+If you have the time, dedication, and patience, caring for a family member can be a rewarding experience.
+Many seniors feel more comfortable with close family members regarding their care.
 Family members may know their loved one in ways that an outside caregiver may not.

 Why You Should Consider Home Care Powered by AUAF

-We have continued to adapt and change over our 25 years of service in home care.
+Over our 25 years of service in-home care, we have continued to adapt and change.
 That means we continually update training based on new research and best practices.
-We want our caregivers to provide the best possible service to maintain our quality reputation.
-That means we invest in our caregivers in many different ways.
+We want our caregivers to provide the best possible service to maintain our quality reputation, so we invest in them in many different ways.

 What Are the Requirements for Becoming a Formal Caregiver

-There are certain state caregiver requirements that you will have to meet to care for your elderly parent.
+You will have to meet certain state caregiver requirements to care for your elderly parent.
 You will have to meet the minimum of 24 hours of training required by any Illinois caregiver in addition to Home Care Powered by AUAF training.
-Though, you don’t need to worry about finding and completing any of the requirements on your own.
+You don’t need to worry about finding and completing any of the requirements on your own.
 Home Care Powered by AUAF will provide you with the necessary training to complete.

 In-Home Caregiving – You Have Options